Ares-Developers/Ares-docs/bugfixes/type2/alternatetheaterartforbuildingtypes.rst

 SHP file with the appropriate filename does not exist, the game falls back to GGWEAP*.
-However, in Yuri's Revenge this filename-adjusting logic only works for BuildingTypes whose `Image` ID starts with G, N, Y or C. Ares extends this logic to work for `Image` IDs starting with any letter (A-Z or a-z).
+However, in Yuri's Revenge this filename-adjusting logic only works for BuildingTypes whose ``Image`` ID starts with G, N, Y or C. Ares extends this logic to work for ``Image`` IDs starting with any letter (A-Z or a-z).
-Alternate Theater Art for all BuildingTypes, regardless of first letter.

 .. versionadded:: 0.2

-<<<SEPARATOR>>>